elc45/celeri/Workflow-for-resolution-tests.md

        B. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a top-to-bottom slip deficit rate of 0 mm/yr.

        C. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a top-to-bottom slip rate of 5 mm/yr.
+Note: sign should be the opposite of that used for the slip deficit.

        D. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a shallow (<7 km) slip deficit rate of 0 mm/yr.

        E. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a shallow (<7 km) coseismic sense slip rate of 5 mm/yr.
+Note: sign should be the opposite of that used for the slip deficit.

        F. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a deep (>7 km) slip deficit rate of 0 mm/yr.

        G. Most of NAF with a uniform slip deficit rate of 24 mm/yr.
 Marmara with a deep (>7 km) coseismic sense slip rate of 5 mm/yr.
+Note: sign should be the opposite of that used for the slip deficit.

        H. NAF with random slip deficit rates varying from 0 to 24 mm/yr.

        I. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a top-to-bottom slip deficit rate of 0 mm/yr.

        J. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a top-to-bottom slip rate of 5 mm/yr.
+Note: sign should be the opposite of that used for the slip deficit.

        K. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a shallow (<7 km) slip deficit rate of 0 mm/yr.

        L. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a shallow (<7 km) coseismic sense slip rate of 5 mm/yr.
+Note: sign should be the opposite of that used for the slip deficit.

        M. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a deep (>7 km) slip deficit rate of 0 mm/yr.

        N. Most of NAF with random slip deficit rates varying from 0 to 24 mm/yr.
 Marmara with a deep (>7 km) coseismic sense slip rate of 5 mm/yr.
+Note: sign should be the opposite of that used for the slip deficit.

        O. NAF checkerboard at 15 km x 15 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.